 Colour Grading and Contrast in DaVinci Resolve: Neutral, Natural, and Beyond

-If you’re a filmmaker and you’d like to know more about editing, particularly colour, then you’ll our free course, How to Colour Grade Video.
-In this Da Vinci Resolve tutorial, you’ll see examples of colour grading by using exposure adjustments in the , mid-tones, and highlights in combination with masks and motion tracking.
+If you’re a filmmaker and you’d like to know more about editing, particularly colour, then you’ll love our free course, How to Colour Grade Video.
+In this Da Vinci Resolve tutorial, you’ll examples of natural colour grading by using exposure adjustments in the shadows, mid-tones, and highlights in combination with masks and motion tracking.

 Colour Correcting Your Shots